 The Delaware Health Care Commission has, since its inception, been concerned about access to health care for all Delawareans.
-While improving access to health care is not its only focus, since the Commission's mandate is broad, it is a primary goal.
+While improving access to health care is not its only focus, and since the Commission's mandate is broad, it is a primary goal.
 Access to health care has several dimensions.
 The aspect this report will cover is the cost of health care in Delaware.
-Through its Cost Containment Committee, the Commission is pursuing a number of projects to better understand the underlying factors that determine the cost of health care for Delawareans.
-This report is the result of one of those projects.
-It intends to provide current estimates of health care expenditures in the state and to describe some of the dynamics that influence those expenditures.
+This report intends to provide current estimates of health care expenditures in the state and to describe some of the dynamics that influence those expenditures.